 Packetbeat

 Packetbeat provides packet flow data.
 It includes a library that supports some application layer protocols.
-It can work with the geo location Logstash function to provide geographic context.
+It can work with the Geo Location Logstash function to provide geographic context.

 Logstash has a DNS plugin to convert IP addresses to DNS names, but there is a caution that it will considerably slow down processing in a pipeline, doing the lookups.
 I didn’t see mention of whether it does local caching or not.